 In return for his loyalty, he has been mocked on late night TV and publicly humiliated by a president who invited all sorts of hangers-on to meet the Pope but left his dedicated Irish Catholic spokesman to kill time elsewhere in Rome.

-Now he is done.
+.
 On Friday, he resigned when it emerged that Donald Trump was bringing in Anthony Scaramucci, a New York hedge fund manager, to take on the role of communications director –reportedly over Spicer’s strong opposition.

 Enough was enough, even for Mr. Spicer.
 But what does a former presidential spokesman with a credibility problem do next?
 All is not lost.
 There is a path to salvation, if he is willing to take it.